JuliaClimate/ClimateTools.jl/docs/src/examples.md

 Filename: tasmax_day_MIROC5_historical_r1i1p1_19800101-19891231.nc
 ```

-One possible verification of the extraced data is to map the time-mean data with the `mapclimgrid` function to see if there is something wrong.
+One possible verification of the extracted data is to map the time-mean data with the `mapclimgrid` function to see if there is something wrong.

 ```julia-repl
 julia> mapclimgrid(model, region = "Quebec")